apple/password-manager-resources/README.md

 ### Websites with Shared Credential Backends

+The file quirks/websites-with-shared-credential-backends.json contains a list of groups of websites that share the same credential backend and serve pages where users can sign in, accepting accounts from the others.
+For example, adding first.website and second.website means that first.website and second.website each serve a page (e.g. first.website/login and second.website/login) where the same accounts are valid for signing in, despite the different domains.
+It wouldn’t be appropriate to associate google.com.il to google.com because google.com.il redirects to accounts.google.com for sign-in, and google.com.il never serves a login page.

-The file [`quirks/websites-with-shared-credential-backends.json`](quirks/websites-with-shared-credential-backends.json) contains a list of groups of websites that are known to share the same credential backend.
-This can be used to offer contextually relevant accounts to users on website A, even if credentials were previously saved for website B.
+This data can be used by password managers to offer contextually relevant accounts to users on first.website, even if credentials were previously saved for second.website.

-In other words, a qualifying group serves login pages on each of the included domains.
-Those login pages accept accounts from the others.
-For example, `firstcompany.website/login` and `secondcompany.website/login` share the same backend (e.g., usernames, passwords, profiles), despite the different base domains.

-We don’t associate `google.com.li` to `google.com`, because `google.com.li` redirects to `accounts.google.com` for authentication.

 This list should not be used as part of any user experience that releases user credentials to a website without the user's explicit review and consent.
 In general, saved credentials should only be suggested to users with site-bound scoping.
 This list is appropriate for allowing a credential saved for website A to appear on website B if the website the credential was saved for is clearly stated.